18F/open-source-program/pages/maintainer_guidelines.md

 ## Advertisement

-* This is marketing
-    * Strong users are most likely to become contributors/maintainers, so take care of them
+* Strong users are most likely to become contributors/maintainers, so take care of them.
 * Mailing lists
-* Talks
+* Talks - bring you work to the public by talking about it to groups.
     * [Meetups](http://www.meetup.com/) / user groups
     * Conferences
-* Answers to related Stack Overflow questions
+* Answers to related Stack Overflow questions.
-* GitHub profile pages (orgs especially) are not a great way to showcase projects
+* GitHub profile pages (orgs especially) are not a great way to showcase projects.
     * https://github.com/showcases/open-source-organizations
 * Bounty programs
     * [List on Hacker Hours](http://hackerhours.org/resources.html#getting-involved-in-open-source)